Vine Logo

 Vine Logo 2013-2017

 As former employee Bobby McKenna emphasized, the logo was created in a hurry.
 The decision to launch the application was sudden, so the designers made the logo associative, starting from the name.
 The process “from and to” took them one day.
 The word “Vine,” the first letter of which is played in the form of a curling vine on the logo.
 The connected inscription was made by hand, but not obliquely, but straight.
 All letters are connected as if executed with one stroke.
-There is a loop in the upper right part of “V” that smoothly turns into “i.”
+There is a loop in the upper-right part of “V” that smoothly transitions into “i.”

 2017 – today